Food Fraud & Toxicology

 · Data analysis – gain insight an apply (advanced) data analysis techniques

-· Real case studies – during the entire minor you work on a food fraud OR an environmental crime case study (you select the theme) from practice.
+· Real case studies – during the entire minor you work on a food fraud study from practice.

-So, if you care about the health of People and Planet and want to apply your detective skills against unfair Profit, apply to this minor.
+So, if you want to apply your detective skills against unfair Profit, and care about the health of People and Planet, apply to this minor.

 Added value: